Serbia charged by FIFA for team, fans conduct at World Cup - WHIZ News

 Tensions flared in the stands and on the field in a rematch of their stormy game at the 2018 World Cup that revived ethnic Balkan rivalries.

-Switzerland was captained by Granit Xhaka in Friday’s match and he scored the opening goal with an assist from Xherdan Shaqiri in a 3-2 win that eliminated Serbia.
+Switzerland was captained by Granit Xhaka in Friday’s match, and Xherdan Shaqiri scored the opening goal in a 3-2 win that eliminated Serbia.
 Both Swiss players have ethnic Albanian roots and family ties to Kosovo, which declared independence from Serbia in 2008.
 Serbia doesn’t recognize Kosovo’s sovereignty.

 FIFA didn’t specify which incidents at Stadium 974 led to charges relating to “misconduct of players and officials,” discrimination and “misconduct of players and officials.”